OpenNebula/website/content/software/installation_process/automatic_installation_with_onedeploy/one_deploy_overview.md

 This architecture is a variation of the Local Storage architecture.
 In this configuration, an NFS/NAS server provides the storage for the Virtual Machines, and the image repository.

 Note that the playbooks expect the NFS server to be available on the network.
-Before deploying, you can configure the mount point and options for the NFS shares on the OpenNebula hosts.
+Before deploying, you can configure the mount point and options for the NFS shares on the OpenNebula Hosts.

 ## Requirements